United States Army Military District of Washington: Ceremonial duties

 The Military District of Washington is responsible for organizing state funerals, including those of former presidents.
 The Military District of Washington is also responsible for organizing Presidential inaugurations every four years, as well as championship parades for all of Washington's sports teams.

-Prior to the 57th Presidential Inauguration, the Armed Forces Inaugural Committee (AFIC) coordinated the United States Armed Forces participation in the ten-day period of U.S. Presidential Inauguration Day ceremonies.
-That traditionally includes musical military units, marching bands, color guards, ushers, firing details, and salute batteries.
-AFIC also provides a "very limited amount of approved logistical support."
+From 1953 to 2003 the Armed Forces Inaugural Committee (AFIC) coordinated military support to the Presidential Inaugural Committee (PIC) and the Joint Congressional Committee on Inaugural Ceremonies (JCCIC).
+Beginning in 2003, the AFIC mission was assumed by the Joint Task Force-National Capitol Region (JTF-NCR).

 The military has participated in inaugural day ceremonies since President George Washington.
-Since the first inauguration of President Dwight D. Eisenhower in 1953, that participation has been formalized into a committee, originally called the Armed Forces Inaugural Committee.

-AFIC was a temporary joint military command established every four years at the direction of the Secretary of Defense.
-For what became the second inauguration of George W. Bush, the committee was established in February 2004.
-Between then and Inauguration Day itself, the organization grew to about 400 people by December and over 700 people in January 2005.

 The ten-day celebration surrounding the second inauguration of Richard Nixon in 1973 was impacted by the death of former President Lyndon B. Johnson, just two days into Nixon's new term.
 The remainder of the ceremonies were cancelled, as the military would have to deal with the state funeral for the nation's 36th president.
 Because of the inauguration, all the military men who participated in the inauguration participated in the state funeral.